mikolasan/mikolasan.github.io/src/markdown/meta/blog-launch-plan.md

 ### Set big goals with realistic expectations

-My website sited on Wikipedia.
+My website is cited on Wikipedia.
 A neon sign on a skyscraper is displaying my website name.
 In that building a big team of editors is writing articles about innovative experiments executed by our R&D team.

 ### Find your passions